Industrial Engineering & Manufacturing Glossary

 V

-All activities (value-adding and non-value-adding) required to bring a product from raw material to the customer.
-Mapped to identify waste and improvement opportunities.
-Full guide →
+All the activities — value-adding and not — required to bring a product from raw material to the customer.

 Lean

-Making the status of work, performance, and standards visible so anyone can understand the situation in 5 seconds without asking questions.
-Full guide →
+Making the status of work, performance, and standards instantly visible so anyone can understand the situation at a glance.

 Lean